yariv/ReactScriptLoader/README.md

 #Why use it?

 React apps are typically single-page apps that are rendered client-side in Javascript.
-When loading a site built with React, the browser typically pre-loads the javascript necessary to render the site's React components so that they can be rendered with minimal latency.
+When loading a site built with React, the browser typically pre-loads the javascript necessary to render the site's React components so that they can be rendered with no latency.
 This works well for sites that serve a relatively small amount of javascript from their own servers in a single bundle.
 However, in some situations pre-loading all the scripts necessary to render the site's components is impractial.
 For example, a site may have a Map component that relies on a dynamically loaded 3rd party library to render itself.
-While it may be possible to delay rendering the app until the third party library is finished loading, doing so can make the site feel unnecessarily sluggish.
-It's a much better strategy to first render the page without the map, then kick off the loading of the 3rd party library and add the map to the page after the library has loaded.
-This is especially the case when the map component isn't rendered right away but is only revealed after some user interaction.
+It may be possible to delay rendering the app until the third party library is finished loading but doing so would make the site feel unnecessarily sluggish.
+It's a much better strategy to first render the page with a placeholder for the map and asynchronously render the map once the third party library has loaded.
+Deferring the loading of the external script is even more important when the map component isn't rendered right away but is only revealed after user interaction.

 #How does it work?